VishalPV2004/RAM-Verilog/README.md

 data_in (8 bits): Input data for write operations. addr (10 bits): Address for memory read and write operations. we, re: Write Enable and Read Enable signals.

 ## Module Outputs
 data_out (8 bits): Output data for read operations.
 Implementation Details
 Similar to the synchronous RAM module, the asynchronous module (Async_RAM) employs a memory array (RAM) and an address register (addr_reg).
 Write operations occur when the Write Enable (we) signal is active and the Read Enable (re) signal is inactive, without requiring synchronization with a clock signal.

-## Usage
-To use these modules in your Verilog project, instantiate them in your design and connect the appropriate input and output signals.
-Ensure that the necessary clock signal is provided for the synchronous RAM module.

-Feel free to explore and modify these modules based on your project requirements.

-## License
-This project is licensed under the [MIT](https://opensource.org/license/mit/) License.

-Feel free to adapt the README to your specific preferences or add more details as needed.